e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 I've seen this principle apply time and time again.
 I've been fighting company's DNA to some extent in pretty much every company I worked for.
 It gets particularly difficult when the executive team is saying they are committed to a direction but their DNA is acting against it.
 Now this is super common in time of hardship.
-The team want to shake things up, but won't let go of their old ways, not realizing why.
+The team wants to shake things up, but won't let go of their old ways, not realizing why.
-It's hard as well to cover because at the highest level, most people believe their success is due to their impeccable professionalism, their ice code rational and whatever makes them feel that everything they have is earned and luck had no play in it.
+It's hard as well to cover because at the highest level, most people believe their success is due to their impeccable professionalism, their ice-cold rational and whatever makes them feel that everything they have is earned and luck had no play in it.

 This DNA won't stop at this level though.
 It will express itself from every level of the company because many, if not most of the staff, is here because of that DNA - even if implicitly.
 It usually translates in symptomatic expression of the DNA.
 For instance, people will want to work at the company because it has "a strong office culture" which in fact is only the expression of the micromanaging DNA the exec team is pushing.